sowrhoop/AI-Powered-Mortgage-Data-Extractor/README.md

   - Ensure no other app is using the same hotkey.
 - OpenAI errors (timeouts/rate limits): The app retries with exponential backoff and will display an error in the UI/logs.
 - Results window not visible: Check the taskbar/alt-tab; it snaps to the right half of the screen by default.
-- Logs: See `app_log.log` next to the project root for diagnostic messages.
+- Logs: See `ascendant_vision_ai_platform.log` next to the project root for diagnostic messages.

 ## Privacy & Security

 - Images of selected screen regions are sent to OpenAI for analysis.
 Do not capture sensitive data you are not comfortable sending to the API.
-- If you save the API key via Settings, it is stored unencrypted at `~/.mortgage_analyzer_app/settings.json`.
+- If you save the API key via Settings, it is stored unencrypted at `~/.ascendant_vision_ai_platform/settings.json`.